8th May 2018

-It is now a museum lovingly cared for, designated as a National Historic Landmark and Commonwealth of Pennsylvania Treasure.
-What is equally extraordinary is that the home in it’s entirely was donated, so a visitor not only experiences the house but a sense of what it looked like when it was the Kaufmann family’s home.
+The house is now designated a National Historic Landmark and Commonwealth of Pennsylvania Treasure.
+It operates as a museum and is lovingly cared for.
+What is equally extraordinary is that the home, in its entirety, was donated.
+Today a visitor not only experiences the house but a sense of what it looked like when it was the Kaufmann family’s home.

 “Fallingwater is a great blessing – one of the great blessings to be experienced here on earth, I think nothing yet ever equalled the coordination, sympathetic expression of the great principle of repose where forest and stream and rock and all the elements of structure are combined so quietly that really you listen not to any noise whatsoever although the music of the stream is there.
 But you listen to Fallingwater the way you listen to the quiet of the country…”